reposense/RepoSense/docs/dg/projectManagement.md

   * In the terminal, run `gradlew --version` to check that the JDK version is 1.8.0.
   * Run `gradlew shadowJar`, and the Jar file will be generated at `{buildDir}/jar/`.
   * Check that the Jar file is working.
 You may need to check that the report can be generated from the Jar file both locally and remotely by following the [Generating Reports Guide](../ug/generatingReports.html).

+After making the release, please also remember to deploy the production website using the [deploy guide](#deploying-the-production-website).

 <!-- ==================================================================================================== -->